BAP Almirante Grau (CLM-81): Construction

 De Ruyter was laid down by the Royal Netherlands Navy on 5 September 1939 as the cruiser HNLMS De Zeven Provinciën at the Wilton-Fijenoord shipyard at Schiedam.
 She and her sister-ship, later De Zeven Provinciën, were intended to replace the two Java-class cruisers in the Dutch East Indies.
+She was named after Dutch naval hero Michiel de Ruyter.

 At the German invasion of the Netherlands in May 1940 little had been constructed.
 The Kriegsmarine intended to complete her as the training cruiser KH 1 but construction was slow and she was not launched until 24 December 1944, with the intent by then to use her as a blockship in the Nieuwe Waterweg, the approaches to Rotterdam.

-After the liberation of the Netherlands, the Navy completed De Zeven Provinciën with modifications, and she was commissioned as HNLMS De Ruyter (C801) on 18 November 1953.
+After the liberation of the Netherlands, the Navy completed De Zeven Provinciën with modifications.

+She was commissioned as HNLMS De Ruyter (C801) on 18 November 1953, in the presence of Her Majesty Queen Juliana of the Netherlands.
+The first captain of the new cruiser was W. J. Kruys.

 Royal Netherlands Navy service

 In Dutch service both ships participated in several NATO exercises, and were frequently used as flagships for different naval task forces.

 Between 1962 and 1964, De Zeven Provinciën underwent a refit which included the removal of the two aft turrets and the installation of a RIM-2 Terrier SAM system, but lack of funds precluded the same modifications from being carried out in De Ruyter.

+In 1968 it was reported that the completion of the Tromp-class frigates would mean that the De Ruyter would be taken out of service.

 After two decades in service, she was decommissioned on 16 October 1972.